kovidgoyal/calibre/manual/faq.rst

    </html>

-Then, just add this HTML file to the GUI and use the :guilabel:`Convert` button to create your ebook.
+Then, just add this HTML file to the GUI and use the :guilabel:`Convert` button to create your e-book.
 You can use the option in the Table of Contents section in the conversion dialog to control how the Table of Contents is generated.

 .. note:: By default, when adding HTML files, calibre follows links in the files